Polyfill Strategies for Node.js APIs at the Edge

 import { defineConfig } from 'vite';

-import nodePolyfills from 'rollup-plugin-polyfill-node';
+import { nodePolyfills } from 'vite-plugin-node-polyfills';

 export default defineConfig({